VThermes-LPGP/miR187_3D_image_and_BRB-seq_data_analysis/README.md

-# Computational workflows for analysis of 3D imaging data and BRB-seq data in miR-187-/- and wild-type medaka ovaries
+# Computational workflows for analysis of 3D imaging and BRB-seq data in miR-187-/- and wild-type medaka ovaries
 This repository contains the scripts and code used in the article entitled <u>"Identification of miR-187 as a modulator of early oogenesis and female fecundity in medaka"</u>.